Today we are going to talk to you about frugal living tips from the great depression that we should all follow.

 Grow a Garden

 Having a garden is also a way to earn a little extra money if you have excess produce.

-It is also possible to grow a garden that will feed you year round if you can the produce to use in the winter.
+It is also possible to grow a garden that will feed you year-round if you can produce to use in the winter.

 Cooking From Scratch